Probabilistic Load Forecasting Based on Adaptive Online Learning: Proof of Theorem

 Using the previous Lemma, \eqref{pprop2} leads to \eqref{pgauss} with $\hat{s}_{t+1}$ and $\hat{e}_{t+1}$ given by \eqref{spred} and \eqref{epred}, respectively, since $\hat{s}_t = s_t$ and $\hat{e}_t = 0$.

 If the statements hold for $i-1$, then for $i$ we have that

-where proportionalty relationships are due to the fact that $s_t$ and $\V{r}_{t+1:t+i}$ are known, \eqref{eq16} is obtained by marginalizing, \eqref{eq17} and \eqref{eq18} are obtained by using the properties of HMMs, and \eqref{eq20} is obtained by replacing the induction hypothesis and modelling conditional distributions as Gaussian given by (\ref{dgauss}) and (\ref{rgauss}).
-Then, the result is obtained by applying the previous Lemma to \eqref{eq20} twice, and substituting $\V{u}_s = [1, s_{t+i-1}]^{\text{T}}$. $ \square$ \end{appendices}
+where proportionalty relationships are due to the fact that $s_t$ and $\V{r}_{t+1:t+i}$ are known, \eqref{eq16} is obtained by marginalizing, \eqref{eq17} and \eqref{eq18} are obtained by using the properties of HMMs, and \eqref{eq20} is obtained by using the induction hypothesis and the models of conditional distributions as Gaussians given by (\ref{dgauss}) and (\ref{rgauss}).
+Then, the result is obtained by applying the previous Lemma to \eqref{eq20} twice, and substituting $\V{u}_s = [1, s_{t+i-1}]^{\text{T}}$. $ \blacksquare$ \end{appendices}

+\begin{IEEEbiography} [{ }]{Ver\'onica \'Alvarez} (S'20) received the degree in Mathematics from the University of Salamanca, Spain, in 2019, and her M.Sc degree in Mathematical Research from the Polytechnic University of Valencia, Spain, in 2020.

+Since July 2019, she is at the Basque Center for Applied Mathematics (BCAM) where she is currently working towards her Ph.D. degree in collaboration with Iberdrola Innovation.
+She has experience working on multiple research projects funded by the Spanish ministry of Science and the Basque Government.
+Her main scientific interests include statistics, data science, and machine learning. \end{IEEEbiography}

+\begin{IEEEbiography} [{ }]{Santiago Mazuelas} (M'10-SM'17) received the Ph.D. in Mathematics and Ph.D. in Telecommunications Engineering from the University of Valladolid, Spain, in 2009 and 2011, respectively.

+Since 2017 he has been Ramon y Cajal Researcher at the Basque Center for Applied Mathematics (BCAM).
+Prior to joining BCAM, he was a Staff Engineer at Qualcomm Corporate Research and Development from 2014 to 2017.
+He previously worked from 2009 to 2014 as Postdoctoral Fellow and Associate in the Wireless Information and Network Sciences Laboratory at the Massachusetts Institute of Technology (MIT).
+His general research interest is the application of mathematics to solve practical problems, currently his work is primarily focused on statistical signal processing, machine learning, and data science.

+Dr. Mazuelas is Area Editor (signal processing) for the IEEE Communications Letters since Oct.
+2019 (Associate Editor from Jan.
+2017 to Sep.
+2019), and served as Technical Program Vice-chair at the 2021 IEEE Globecom as well as Symposium Co-chair at the 2014 IEEE Globecom, the 2015 IEEE ICC, and the 2020 IEEE ICC.
+He has received the Young Scientist Prize from the Union Radio-Scientifique Internationale (URSI) Symposium in 2007, and the Early Achievement Award from the IEEE ComSoc in 2018.
+His papers received the IEEE Communications Society Fred W. Ellersick Prize in 2012, and Best Paper Awards from the IEEE ICC in 2013, the IEEE ICUWB in 2011, and the IEEE Globecom in 2011. \end{IEEEbiography}

+\begin{IEEEbiography} [{ }]{Jos\'e.
+A. Lozano} (M'04-SM'19-F'21) received the B.S. degree in Mathematics and the B.S. degree in Computer Science from the University of the Basque Country, San Sebastian Donostia, Spain, in 1991 and 1992, respectively, and the Ph.D. degree in Computer Science from the University of the Basque Country in 1998.
+He is scientific director of the Basque Center for Applied Mathematics and full professor in Computer Science and Artificial Intelligence at the University of the Basque Country UPV/EHU.
+His research interests focus on machine learning, heuristic optimization and its application to different scenarios in biology, medicine and ecology, to name a few.

+Jos\'e A. Lozano is a Fellow of the IEEE and member of the editorial board of the main journals of his scientific field such as the IEEE Trans. on Neural Networks and Learning Systems and IEEE Trans. on Evolutionary Computation.
+In addition he has contributed to the most important congress of the field being the general chair of IEEE Congress on Evolutionary Computation 2017 and the European Conference on Machine Learning/Principles and Practice of Knowledge Discovery in Databases ECML/PKDD 2021. \end{IEEEbiography}